 - improve the health of estuaries, wetlands and littoral rainforests across New South Wales.

 The program supports coastal and estuary planning projects and the implementation of works identified in certified coastal zone management plans or coastal management programs.
 Grant offers are subject to statewide priorities and availability of funds each financial year.

 - Joint organisations (established under an Act of Parliament)

-- where multiple councils are working together within the same coastal sediment compartment or estuary to prepare and implement a Coastal Management Program, one council (or regional organisations of councils, county council or joint organisation) is required to be the lead agency in terms of signing of the funding agreement, managing monies and reporting on the project
+- where multiple councils are working together within the same coastal sediment compartment or estuary to prepare and implement a Coastal Management Program, one council (county council or joint organisation) is required to be the lead agency in terms of signing of the funding agreement, managing monies and reporting on the project

 - Local Land Services, county councils and public land managers (such as a Crown reserve trust or a location-specific NSW Government authority) in partnership with a lead council, providing the council or other eligible organisation is the principal applicant and assumes overall responsibility for administrating the grant

 What will be funded

 Funding is available under 5 funding streams: a planning stream and 4 implementation streams and one for identified significant open coast hazards locations.